Kerri Walsh Jennings Bio And Facts

 Who did Kerri Walsh Jennings and April Ross lose to in Rio 2016?

 After splitting with April Ross in 2017, Walsh Jennings briefly competed with Nicole Branagh who she had played doubles with in 2010 as well.
 However, in 2018 Kerri Walsh Jennings began playing with Brooke Sweat.
 Brooke Sweat is a defensive specialist who has been named the Defensive Player of the Year four times while on the AVP tour.
-The two are competing together and hope to make it to the 2021 Summer Olympic Games in Tokyo.
+The duo failed to qualify for the 2020 Olympics in Tokyo, after losing their qualifying match against the Netherlands.